 Our customer service team is superbly knowledgeable.
 We go the extra mile to help and advise you – before, during and after your purchase.

-Guided by our four principles, we source as many of our products as we can from the UK and Ireland: our famous sheepskins are mostly very local; from the southwest of England and our extensive range of wool blankets includes many from our Yorkshire-based blanket manufacturers where woollen mills have been operating for hundreds of years.
-But our quest for quality takes us to places such as Portugal, Italy, Austria, India, Nepal, China, South Africa, even as far as New Zealand.
+Guided by our four principles, we source as many of our products as we can locally and most are from the UK and Ireland.
+Our famous sheepskins are mostly very local; from southwest England and our extensive range of wool blankets includes many from our Yorkshire-based blanket makers where woollen mills have been operating for hundreds of years.
+But our quest for quality takes us to places such as Italy, Portugal, Austria, India, Nepal, South Africa, even as far as New Zealand.

 Our story is a tale of wild boar, weedy fields, Angora goats and cold feet...